 You can successfully paint a bathroom with a handful of tools and by following a few steps.
 This guide will teach you what you need to know about bathroom painting.

-Written by Brenda Woods Updated 07/23/2024
+Written by Brenda Woods Updated 11/13/2024

 A fresh coat of paint can update a bathroom’s outdated color scheme, enhance your home’s value, and even prevent moisture damage.
-However, you must do the necessary prep work before breaking out the brushes and rollers.
+However, you must do some prep work before breaking out the brushes and rollers.
 Our guide outlines how to execute a bathroom paint job from start to finish.
 Read on for tips on choosing the right paint, which paint supplies are right for your space, and which strategies will suit your job best.

 Choosing the Right Bathroom Paint